 Make your own reversible top for your doll with the Popsicle Top sewing pattern.

-Use a piece of tailor’s chalk to draw a smooth line on your top that is not in the seam allowance.
-Follow it with a cute daisy stitch or something similar.
+Use a piece of tailor’s chalk to draw a smooth line on your top.
+Decide how far you want it from the hem, and measure from the dotted seam line on the pattern piece (1/4th inch) so your pretty stitching does not end up in the seam allowance.
+Follow your line with a cute daisy stitch or something similar.
 Here I added a ring of flowers around the neckline.
 My machine was acting up with a little “jump” stitch every so often.
 Ignore that. 😉

 And here I added the stitching parallel to the hem line.
 By using the same color of thread, I get a tone on tone look with a little added detail for interest.

-This yellow top ended up being one of my favorites.
+This next yellow top ended up being one of my favorites.
 It also appeared to be a mistake.
-As I put my fronts to backs, I realized the darker yellow front was wider than the pale yellow.
+As I put my fronts to backs, I realized the darker yellow top was wider than the pale yellow lining.
 I’m not quite sure how that happened, possibly during my cutting marathon.
 The pattern piece must not have been exactly on the fold.
 I figured out how much too big it was…and stitched that with wrong sides together, then pressed it open and flat, to make a faux placket.

 Pretty lace is always a classic…so I used that to dress up my simple tops as well.
 So What color will you make your Popsicle Top?